NEW Energy Management Case Studies

-The Canadian Coalition for Green Health Care is leading an energy project to assist health care facilities in Ontario’s remote First Nation’s communities on the western coast of James Bay with energy efficiency, conservation, education, and training.
+The Canadian Coalition for Green Health Care is led an energy project to assist health care facilities in Ontario’s remote First Nation’s communities on the western coast of James Bay with energy efficiency, conservation, education, and training.

 Case studies and energy management guidance documents are routinely available for health care facilities in urban and southern settings, but very little exists for remote northern locations.
 Case studies developed for this project will provide guidance to other smaller remote northern health care facilities and enable others to develop and execute their own energy initiatives.